null

 White noise is recommended to replicate these womb sounds rather than playing lullabies to newborns.
 You will be amazed at how effective white noise is for settling a baby and also for helping babies resettle during a sleep.

-See our detailed information on using white noise and view our range of white noise CDs and devices.
+See our detailed information on using white noise and view our range of white noise machines.

 Sucking dummies